 The baths continued under several different owners until 1929 when they were taken over the by the Lymington Corporation.
 The 1930s were something of a golden period for outdoors baths and lidos with people flocking to bathe on bank holidays in the summer.
 Today the baths are owned by Lymington and Pennington Town Council.

 Information provided by St. Barbe Museum with assistance from Mary Smith and Jude James.

 With growing interest in preserving these historical sites for future generations the Baths gained Grade 2 listed status in 2012.
 Now under new management the site is set to increase its range of activities focusing on enriching the experience for the local community and tourists alike.
-As well as kayaks, paddle boards, and water rollers we are installing the South Coast’s biggest inflatable obstacle course.
+As well as paddle boards and hot tubs, we have installed the South Coast’s biggest inflatable obstacle course.